devnadeemashraf/react-dashboard-app/dev-logs/PHASE_TWO.md

 At this stage, I felt confident as:

 - I had a clear idea of the problem statement.
-- Data Structure for the devices and the update payload was clear to me.
+- Data Structure for the devices and the update payload was clear.
-- API Mockups for the components were clear to me.
+- API Mockups for the components were clear.
+- Layout and Components of the Dashboard were clear.
-- Control Flow of the Application was clear to me.
+- Control Flow of the Application was clear.

 I still had a lot of questions regarding implementations and code modularity and I was sure that I would be able to answer them as I go along.
+I just need a good clean start with proper separation of concerns and I was sure I would be able to tackle this project.

 > _Next up: Remaining Project Setup and MirageJS Server Configuration._